Schoenfels

 Schoenfels (Schëndels) is a village in the commune of Mersch, in central Luxembourg.
-As of 2024, the village has a population of 208.
+As of 2024, the village has a population of 237.
 It is the location of Junction 3 of the A7 motorway, which goes from Luxembourg City to Clervaux.
+It is notable for Schoenfels Castle.

 History

 The hamlet of Schoenfels is first mentioned by the name of Scindalasheim in a deed of 846 as a gift by Bishop Hetto of Trier to Abbot Marcuardus of Prüm.